12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 “The whiskey highball is a very simple cocktail,” says Robert Kidd, head bartender at Le Cavalier in Wilmington, Delaware.
 “But that doesn’t mean finding the right ingredients is easy.
 This time of year, I prefer a nice wheated bourbon for my highballs.
 The sweet, soft flavors you get from a wheated bourbon are great for a refreshing highball in the spring and summer.”

-While wheated bourbons are well-suited for highballs, there are other bourbons with differing mash bills that work well, too.
-To find a few seasonal gems, we turned to the experts behind the bar, asking our favorite bartenders to tell us the best bourbons to mix into a May highball.
+While wheated bourbons are well-suited for highballs, there are other bourbons with differing mash bills, aging processes, and overall vibes that work well, too.
+To find a few seasonal gems, we asked our favorite bartenders to tell us the best bourbons to mix into a May highball.
 Check their answers below!

 Angel’s Envy